qinnzou/DeepCrack/README.md

 # Copy Right:
 This dataset was collected for academic research.
 # Contact:
-For any problem about this dataset, please contact Dr. Qin Zou (qzou@whu.edu.cn).
+For any problem about this dataset or codes, please contact Dr. Qin Zou (qzou@whu.edu.cn).